TurnerWard/Turner_Ward_Personal/NEWS-G/NEWSG_DetectorDisplay/README.md

 |bool checkPointLikeParticleElectronDist() | Returns false if the point like particles electrons are still within the detector.
 This distance continues to be monitored while the electrons are converted to ions and drift back towards the edges of the detector.
 When all the ions have left the detector the function returns true letting the program know it can stop determining the electrons next position.  |
 |PointLikeParticle createNewPointLikeParticle() | Creates a new point like particle based on the movement and energy libraries. |
 |PointLikeParticle computeNextPointLikeParticleLocation(PointLikeParticle pointlikeparticle) | Moves the point like particle to the next location in its movement array while creating electrons, reducing its energy, and drifting the already generated electrons and eventually ions.
 This function is in charge of facilitating the point like particles electron and ion drift until the ions leave the detector.	|

+### NEXT STEPS
+####
+-> Add in multiple laser colours (the difficult part here would be determining how to have the lasers at the same angle.
+Need a semi-transparent mirror.)
+-> Creating a more finalized control panel by getting or creating a button console location.
+-> Moving all/most components into a box and securing the components.